nickpending/cvedep/README.md

 - Providing verified technical references
 - Enabling better prioritization of remediation efforts

+I'll help clean up and restructure this section to make it clearer and more impactful.

 ### How is this different from CVSS or EPSS?